JakeWharton/ActionBarSherlock/BUILDING.md

 ==========================

 The `ActionBarSherlock` library along with its sample applications are all built using Apache Maven as well as Git for dependencies.
 Maven will automate the process of compiling and assembling the JAR and APKs for each project.

+IDE
+---

+If you want to use the Eclipse development environment the easiest route is to import the root of the repository as a Maven project.
+Eclipse will automatically detect and import the library as well as all of the samples as individual projects with their correct dependencies.

+Make sure you have the latest version of the [m2eclipse plugin][1] installed as well as [m2eclipse-android-integration][2].

-If you want to use a development environment such as Eclipse, each folder still maintains the standard Android project layout.
+Alternatively, each folder within the repository still maintains the standard Android project layout.
 By specifying the desired folder as an existing source for a new Android project, you should be able to successfully import the sources.

-If you are working on a sample, you will still need to set up a project for the library as well as one for the third-party action bar library, if needed.
+With this method you will have to resolve any missing dependencies manually, however.

 Prerequisites